BTC-media/antproxy_tool/README.md

 F: Success Rate: Success rate of transferring data from the proxy to the pool
 G: Status: “Transmit” and “Disconnected”.
 J: Actions: “Edit”, “Delete”, “Enable” and “Disable”.

 ![image](https://github.com/BTC-media/antproxy_tool/assets/71077949/00ce4051-35fb-430c-bf0c-c2ab14deec1b)

 ### 5. Features of a proxy address

-By clicking on the corresponding proxy address, you can see all the miners connected to that address, with the status: All/Online/Not Online/Not Successful.
+By clicking on the corresponding proxy address, you can see all the miners connected to that address, with the status: All/Online/Not Online/Not Successful

 ![image](https://github.com/BTC-media/antproxy_tool/assets/71077949/f6e8897d-f468-46ec-90cf-4be37a36df12)

 By clicking on the icon, you can see a graph.

 ![image](https://github.com/BTC-media/antproxy_tool/assets/71077949/7409f71f-5ae5-4ce3-8b8e-2253782138d3)

 Click “ANTProxy” in the upper left corner to return to the home page.

 ### 6. Settings

 ![image](https://github.com/BTC-media/antproxy_tool/assets/71077949/5e195a75-e594-4f73-8461-5c63ad5290a2)

 Hover your mouse over the Proxy address you want to configure, options will appear: “Edit”, “Delete”, “Edit, Delete, Enable, and Disable.